binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 {#wdcnz-demo-5}
 ![](images/HandsOnHack.png)

 The following attack was the last of five that I demonstrated at WDCNZ in 2015.
-The [previous demo](#wdcnz-demo-4) will provide some additional context and it's probably best to look at it first if you haven't already.
+The [previous demo](#wdcnz-demo-4) will provide some additional context and it is probably best to look at it first if you have not already.

 You can find the video of how it is played out [here](https://www.youtube.com/watch?v=1EvwwYiMrV4).

 I> ## Synopsis
 I>
-I> This demo differs from the previous in that we don't rely on any of the targets direct interaction.
+I> This demo differs from the previous in that we do not rely on any of the targets direct interaction.
 There is no longer a need for the browser.
 I> We open a reverse shell from the victim to us using Metasploit.
 I> We use Veil-Evasion with the help of hyperion to encrypt our payload to evade AV.
 I> With this attack you will have had to have obtained the targets username and password or password hash.
 I> We leverage PSExec which expects your binary to be a windows service.
 I> You can also leverage ARP and DNS spoofing with Ettercap from the previous attack.
-I haven't included these steps in this play though, although the video assumes they have been included.
+I have not included these steps in this play though, although the video assumes they have been included.

 {icon=bomb}
 G> ## The Play